Convexity on manifolds without focal points and applications: Introduction

-Our first application using the strict convexity of the suitably modified distance function concerns the isoperimetric profile function $\mathcal{I}_M$ defined on the manifold $M$.
+The square of the distance function from an arbitrary but fixed point on such manifolds is smooth and strictly convex (\cite{Eberlein:1972}).
+It is suitably modified to ensure a bounded gradient, an aspect that is pivotal in many applications.
+For example, our first application concerns the continuity of the isoperimetric profile function $\mathcal{I}_M$ defined on the manifold $M$.
 This function maps every positive volume to the infimum of the perimeters of sets in $M$ having that volume.
-The isoperimetric profile is shown \cite[Theorem 3.1]{Ritore:2017} to be continuous and nondecreasing for complete manifolds which possess smooth strictly convex Lipschitz exhaustion functions and is therefore differentiable almost everywhere on such manifolds.
-Examples are discussed under sectional curvature conditions there, namely, Hadamard manifolds and manifolds with strictly positive sectional curvatures.
-In contrast, we observe in Proposition \ref{isoperimetric profile} that for simply connected Riemannian manifolds without focal points the map $\mathcal I_M$ is a nondecreasing continuous function, thus giving a class of examples without constraints on sectional curvatures. \\
+Examples are discussed under sectional curvature conditions in \cite{Ritore:2017}, namely, Hadamard manifolds and manifolds with strictly positive sectional curvatures.
+We observe in Proposition \ref{isoperimetric profile} that for simply connected Riemannian manifolds without focal points the map $\mathcal I_M$ is a nondecreasing continuous function, thus giving a class of examples without constraints on sectional curvatures.
+Strictly convex functions on K\"ahler manifolds can be seen to be strictly plurisubharmonic functions.
+So, manifolds without focal points which are also K\"ahler, admit strictly plurisubharmonic functions.
+From this, we observe in Proposition \ref{Stein} that such manifolds are Stein using Grauert's proof of Levi's problem \cite[\S 4]{GreeneWu:1977}.
+By composing with a suitable strictly convex function on $\mathbb R$, we get a strictly convex exhaustion function with bounded gradient.
+This is applied in Proposition \ref{volume growth} to obtain a lower bound for the growth of the volume of metric balls following \cite[Lemma 4.2 (i)]{NiTam:2003} without imposing any bounds on curvature. \\